edisonchee/latex-paper/README.md

 + The LaTeX style file `appendix.sty` collects additional commands to format the online appendix.
 It must be included in the same folder as `appendix.tex`.
 It can be modified to alter the format of the online appendix.
 It works in conjunction with `paper.sty`, which must be included in the same folder.
 + The file `appendix.pdf` is not required to use the template.
 It only illustrate the output of the template, and will be overridden once `appendix.tex` is compiled.

+## Submission to arXiv

+The template is perfectly compatible with [arXiv](https://arxiv.org/).
+A paper based on the template can be submitted to arXiv in just three steps once it has been compiled with pdfTeX:

+1. Adjust the preamble of the source file `paper.tex`: on line 3, replace `\bibliographystyle{bibliography}` by `\pdfoutput=1`.
+The `\bibliographystyle{bibliography}` command is not needed because arXiv produces the bibliography directly from the `paper.bbl` file.
+The `\pdfoutput=1` is required because the paper is compiled with pdfTeX.
+2. Collect the required files into a folder.
+There should be four files: the source file `paper.tex`, the bibliography file `paper.bbl`, the style file `paper.sty`, and the figure file `figures.pdf`.
+3. Zip the folder and upload the zipped file to arXiv.

+The `arXiv` folder illustrates how the template should be prepared for submission to arXiv.
+The folder contains the four required files: `paper.tex`, `paper.bbl`, `paper.sty`, and `figures.pdf`.
+Furthermore, the preamble of `paper.tex` is adjusted appropriately.
+After being zipped, the folder could be uploaded to arXiv and would compile properly.

 ## Software

 The template was developed, tested, and validated on a Mac with the MacTeX-2023 distribution.
 Hopefully, it should also work on other machines and with other distributions.